About Cloverlane Foundation

 Gerald Chase, a Korean War army veteran, began his successful career in professional and business ventures as a certified public accountant, then became president of a public company until retirement.
 Once retired, he brought his knowledge and experience as a consultant for small businesses.

-Utilizing his business background, he determined that the most efficient way to help veterans is to gather an umbrella of quality organizations offering services that would benefit those in need and offer his guidance to improve their outreach programs.
+The mission of his foundation was expanded to include assisting veterans.
+Utilizing his business background, he determined that the most efficient way to help veterans was to gather an umbrella of quality organizations offering services that would benefit those in need while offering guidance to improve their outreach programs.

 Diana Marshall Chase